wmurphyrd/BernieTax/README.md

 Update Feb 1st: Support added for all filing types and family sizes.
 Polished plots included for family of 4, single male, and single female.

+Update Feb 4th: Added berniePooled.R and berniePooledPlot.R for calculations that pool the employee and employer burden together.
+Also added federal unemploymen tax and corrected some errors in the calculations of the employer-paid taxes.
+This analysis is flawed in that it suggests any savings that the employer experiences would be visible to the employee in the form of a raise.
+The result is that it makes the Bernie plan look better for the employee than it realy is for incomes from $34K to $228K.
+Even though it is flawed, it is presented as an example for many who claim that the two should be pooled.

 The following items are included in the
 calculations: